Ed Brown Massad Ayoob Signature Edition 1911 Review

 The Trijicon front sight…

-The MA1911 is a limited-edition 1911 based on the Ed Brown Executive Carry Series pistols incorporating suggestions from Ayoob of what he’s found helpful on a 1911 for a self defense arm.
+The MA1911 is a limited-edition 1911 based on the Ed Brown Executive Carry Series pistols incorporating suggestions from Ayoob of what he’s found helpful on a 1911 for a self-defense arm.
 (In the interest of full disclosure, I’m friends with both Brown and Ayoob.)
-According to the Ed Brown Products website, Ayoob’s suggestions directly addressed those items he wants in a 1911 pistol made for concealed carry, home defense or a lawman.
+According to the Ed Brown Products website, Ayoob’s suggestions directly addressed those items he wanted in a 1911 pistol made for concealed carry, home defense or a lawman.

 Ayoob wanted the 4.25″ barrel (and slide) on the Ed Brown Bobtail frame, which combined make the pistol that much easier to conceal.
 His next two suggestions were dictated based on his long exposure and work regarding litigation concerning firearms and their use, with particular note taken of the often false claim of accidental discharge due to a “hair trigger.”
 First, Ayoob specified a smooth, but crisp 4.5 lb. trigger setup.
 Second, having also encountered such legal allegations of a dropped or otherwise strongly struck 1911 discharging with resulting harm to someone, Ayoob asked for an extra-heavy-duty firing pin spring which, in his opinion, should clearly address and rebut any such claim of inertia discharge.